nestordemeure/nestordemeure.github.io/content/cooking/savoury/sandwich/krautburger.md

 ## Preparation:

 * toast the lower bun (this step is optional but will reduce sogginess)
-* spread a layer of mayonnaise on each half bun (the goal here is not to act on the taste but to stop water from going through and into the bun)
+* spread a layer of mayonnaise on each half-bun (the goal here is not to act on the taste but to stop water from going through and into the bun)
 * put thick tomato slices on the bottom bun until it is fully covered (I like my slices about one centimeter thick)
 * add one slice of cheese
 * put some sauerkraut on top and shape it like a small pattie